tomhiskey/tom-personal-site-jekyll/index.md

 ---
 title: Hello there!
-I'm a digital product designer and manager
+I'm a lead digital product designer and manager
 hide_title: false
 subtitle: I live in York and work for London-based startup Farewill.
 We're changing the way the world deals with death.
 layout: page